berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section03 Using Let to Create Local Variables.md

       (define a 5)
       (+ x a))

 The local environment is the environment created by the function `foo`, and the local variable is `a`.
-Note that `x` is *not* a local variable, even though it as well cannot be accessed outside of `foo`&mdash;it is formally called the parameter.
+Note that `x` is *not* a local variable, even though it also cannot be accessed outside of `foo`&mdash;it is formally called the parameter.

 ## Introduction to `let`